Table of Contents

 Depending on the license type, you will be required to pay application and permit fees.
 License costs vary, but they generally range between AED 15,000* to AED 30,000*.
 Once payment is made, you’ll receive a confirmation receipt, and your application will move to the review stage.

 After submission, the authorities will review your application and verify your social media presence.
-Once approved, you’ll receive your official Influencer License in Dubai, allowing you to create and monetise content within the UAE legally.
+Once approved, you’ll receive your official Dubai Influencer License, allowing you to create and monetise content within the UAE legally.

 Influencer licenses in Dubai must be renewed annually to remain valid.
 Make sure to track your renewal date and update your content scope or business activities if they change.